Two Can Travel

 Metered Taxi from Don Muang Airport to Bangkok City

 Once you’re out of baggage claim and through customs, follow the signs on that level that say ‘Taxi’ toward the metered taxi stand.
-These taxis are regulated by the airport and they must use the meter.
+The airport regulates these taxis and they must use the meter.
 Note that there is a 50 Baht surcharge on top of the fare.

 Do not go with any companies or people who may offer you a taxi while you are walking toward the metered taxi stand.
 This is often a scam and much more expensive than the metered taxis!